 Unfortunately, not.
 Because here’s the thing.
 The “need” customers had for this type of product was all about indulgence, and not sessionability.
 1 or 2 drinks was enough to meet this indulgence need.
 So Brand B was always going to seem more relevant because it met the customer need better.

-Marketing mistake 1 - Put product benefits ahead of needs
+Mistake 1 - Put product benefits ahead of needs

 It’s a big challenge with marketing innovation, to find new, distinctive features and benefits which haven’t already been done (and owned) by competitors.